 3. Establishing a Private Giving Foundation

-“Another option that people often don’t think about is the Private Giving Foundation,” says Tracey.
+“Another option that people often don’t think about is a Private Giving Foundation,” says Tracey.
 “It’s a vehicle designed for donating to a number of charities over a longer time frame.”

 Setting up a Private Giving Foundation requires just $10,000 capital to start, and it often involves the whole family.